open-cogsci/osdoc/content/pages/manual/logging.md

 If you prefer to log only certain variables, you can disable the 'Log all variables' option, and indicate explicitly which variables you want to log.

-In general, you should create only one logger item, and reuse that LOGGER at different locations in your experiment if necessary.
+In general, you should create only one logger item, and reuse that LOGGER at different locations in your experiment if necessary (i.e. use linked copies of the same LOGGER item).
 If you create multiple LOGGERs (rather than using a single LOGGER multiple times), they will all write to the same log file, and the result will be a mess!

 ## Using Python inline script